|by David Eide||.|

 The public servant is, and should be, subject to criticism and pressure.
 That is the first rung in understanding the nature of politics.

 The other thing to think about is this, "what is the most significant thing to emerge out of youth?"
 It is the necessity not to waste anything, not to waste motion, not to waste thought, not to waste emotion.
-And for the public official is not to waste money and credibility.
+And for the public official it is not to waste money and credibility.
 That is the great difficulty and every tradition has many injunctions against idleness, laziness, or corruption.

 In some ways I wanted to become an expert in all those fields that I felt shot out from; those that seemed to absorb the sad and fierce energy of the people.
 It seemed overwhelmingly true that the categories of existence were iron-clad and did not include my own passion.
-Therefore, I would have to make myself some kind of servile scholar and pundit on the categories of the world’s experience.
+Therefore, I would have to make myself into some kind of servile scholar and pundit on the categories of the world's experience.
 It's just as true to think that the only way you can understand the world, then the life around you, is through experience; the practical, daily grind of work, fantasy, argument, calculation, reward and punishment that hounds people so much they attempt to escape through sex or movies or phony adventures or the violence of political opinions or pleasures of one sort of another.
-All of this is real enough and produces a world that I am a part of, therefore I'm obligated to know something of it.
+All of this is real enough and produces a world that I am a part of, therefore I'm obligated to know something about it.
 I'm obligated to know how it is organized, what problems it is attempting to solve, the players on the scene, the animating theories that drive its multiple structures.
 I became obsessed by this.
 In some foolish way I wanted to outdo the expert.
 If I had been a bit smarter I would have used the expert.
 I should have trusted what was available and gone on from there.

 Literature and its variegated fields is my universe.
 I am attempting to produce literature.
 This is my goal.
 I use whatever resource I possess to do that very thing.
 I am on the track; I get thrown off the track.